amendcloud/amend_php/README.md

 Amend
 ==========

-amend is a cloud-based service that provides an end-to-end image management solution including uploads, storage, manipulations, optimizations and delivery.

-With amend you can easily upload images to the cloud, automatically perform smart image manipulations without installing any complex software.
-All your images are then seamlessly delivered through a fast CDN, optimized and using industry best practices. amend offers comprehensive APIs and administration capabilities and is easy to integrate with new and existing web and mobile applications.

-amend offers comprehensive APIs and administration capabilities and is easy to integrate with any web application, existing or new.
+Amend is a Platform–as-a-Service (PaaS) solution hosted on cloud.
+Amend helps you manage your application’s image resources in the cloud without having to worry about scale and performance.
+The resources are delivered by high-performance servers through Content Delivery Network (CDN).

+Resources are uploaded, managed, and transformed using amend’s easy to use APIs and SDKs.
+Infrastructure used for these operations is infinitely scalable for handling high load and bursts of traffic.

-amend provides URL and HTTP based APIs that can be easily integrated with any Web development framework.
+Amend provides URL based APIs and SDKS that can be easily integrated with any Web or Mobile development framework.

 For projects based on PHP Framework, amend provides a library for simplifying the integration even further.